Cha0sType/site-thermonuclearfusion/README.md

 Fertig!

-List of software we used:
+List of software we used:\n
 Python 3
 Flask (Python module)
 HTML5